|Game Name:||Wolfenstein 3D|

 |Release Date:||May, 1992|

-Graphically… well, okay, it’s dated.
-However, the texture-mapped walls (a big “new” improvement at the time) and the detailed characters are impressive, provided you don’t get too close.
-Wolf 3D also used sprite scaling to great effect, so characters and objects would shrink teeny-tiny as you were far away and get larger as you approached – through forced perspective it made it seem as if they were actually in the world.
-However, because of the computer capacity of the time, they crumbled into obvious pixels up close.
-I find this forgiveable, as the backgrounds aren’t high-resolution either, so it’s not world-busting or distracting.
-Wolf 3D also was among the first to introduce a system that calculated and drew only what the player could see, resulting in its famous game engine that ran like a demon on a Ducati.
+Graphically… sure, it’s dated.
+Floors and ceilings have no textures.
+Decorations are simple sprites that rotate to match your position.
+Maps are nothing more than single-level collections of square tiles.
+Yet the texture-mapped walls and the detailed characters are still impressive.
+Wolf 3D also uses sprite scaling to great effect, so characters and objects shrink when you’re far away and get larger as you approach – through forced perspective it makes it seem as if they are actually in the world.
+However, because of the limited resolution, they crumble into oversized pixels up close.
+I find this forgivable, as the backgrounds aren’t high-resolution either, so it’s not terribly world-breaking.

-Sound was equally important in providing the sadist glee of the game.
-Your blue-eyed blonde-haired Aryan guards would shout various German phrases at you when they detected you, and would spout other, authentic, but totally misplaced, phrases when they died (“Mein lieben!”).
-Boss characters also get a specific German introduction and death line (the translations of which are well-covered online), which helps to both set up an “epic” battle and give a little individual personality to each one.
-These shouts were also helpful from a gameplay perspective, as the guards would beeline toward any of your gunshots, and helpfully announce when they were coming.
-You could tell what type approached by their distinctive alert phrase.
-If you fired and heard a roomful of “Schutzstaffel!”s around the corner, it was time to run because the machinegunners were closing in.
+Sound is effective as well.
+Your blue-eyed blonde-haired Aryan guards shout various German phrases at you when they detect you, and spout other, authentic, but totally misplaced, phrases when they die (“Mein lieben!”).
+Boss characters also get a specific German introduction and death line, which helps to further set them apart from the grunts.
+These shouts are also helpful from a gameplay perspective, as you can tell what enemy type approaches by their distinctive alert phrase.
+If you fire and hear a roomful of “Schutzstaffel!”s around the corner, it’s time to run because the machinegunners are closing in.